esPass/espass.github.io/why.md

 ### Usage of the key

 By having a digital authorization for participants of the event some more interesting things get possible.
 Imagine events where you can vote for light, music or other things with your pass - even after entering the event.
-You do not leave the secret on the door - you just show you have the secret and keep it.
+You do not leave the secret on the door.
+You just show you have the secret and keep it.
+The key can also be used allow you get get insurance for the ticket e.g. with a [etherisc](https://etherisc.com) contract for flights.
+This makes abuse of the insurance by the oracle/data-provider harder.
+Also is more effective against abusing the insurance for gambling than the checkbox etherrisc uses currently.
 Another idea that emerged in the context of DevCon3 would be to have a chat that can only be accessed by participants of the event.

 ### Leverage old keys